VanillaEngineDevs/Vanilla-Engine/README.md

 ---

 ## Controls
-If using a controller on a PC, a controller with an Xbox button layout is recommended. **Controller keybinds are not rebindable and most likely will never be rebindable (unless a PR is made).**
+If using a controller on a PC, a controller with an Xbox button layout is recommended.
+(Controller keybinds are not rebindable)
 #### Menu
 | Action       | Input (Keyboard) | Input (Controller)  |
 | :----------- | :------------    | ------------        |